 Laws & culture

-Do not carry non-prescription medication containing diphenhydramine, such as Benadryl, as this ingredient is on the Zambian list of controlled substances.
-Some travellers have been charged with drug trafficking and have been incarcerated.
+Don’t carry non-prescription medication containing diphenhydramine, such as Benadryl, as this ingredient is on the Zambian list of controlled substances.
+Travellers have been charged with drug trafficking and have been incarcerated.

 Prescription medicine should always be carried in the original container along with a copy of the prescription; ensure that both the generic and trade names of the drug are included.
 A doctor’s note describing why you are taking the medication is also recommended.
 Failure to do so could result in arrest and imprisonment.

 The currency is the Zambian kwacha (ZMW).
-Canadian currency and traveller's cheques are not accepted anywhere in Zambia.
-You should carry cash in U.S. dollars, U.K. pounds, or South African rand.
-Major credit cards are accepted in larger supermarkets, restaurants, stores and hotels in large urban centres only.
+Traveller’s cheques are not accepted in Zambia.
+You should carry cash in U.S. dollars, U.K. pounds or South African rand.
+Major credit cards are accepted in larger supermarkets, restaurants, stores and hotels in large urban centres.

 Natural disasters & climate

 The rainy season extends from December to April.
-Rural roads may become impassable during this period.
-You should follow regional weather forecasts and plan accordingly.
+Seasonal flooding can hamper overland travel and reduce the provision of essential services.
+Rural roads may become impassable and bridges damaged.